fbpx

 Get tailored Career Advice and Recruitment Support

+If your job is affecting your mental health we can help.
 The Eventus Recruitment Group are award-winning recruitment specialists in the Legal, Finance, Accountancy and HR sectors.
 We have an experienced and knowledgeable team of industry experts, passionate about finding the best candidates to help businesses thrive.
 Based in Lancashire and Cheshire, we have regional specialists covering the whole of England and Wales.

 If you are looking for your next role or are recruiting, please get in touch here for a confidential discussion.